searene/sand/.history/content/posts/take-notes-for-your-todo-tasks_20230729191954.md

 After several hours of debugging and coding, you finally found the reason and fixed the problem.
 With fulfillment, you opened your TODO app again and marked it as finished.
 "Good job!"
 You said to yourself: "Nothing is wrong here".

 But really?
 In my view, you missed an important part: taking notes for the TODO tasks.
 You should write down how you find the reason for slowness, how you fixed it, and how to avoid similar problems in the future.
-What's more, the notes are not taken after you solved the problem, they are taken **along** the process of solving it.
+What's more, the note is not taken after you solved the problem, it's taken **along** the process of solving it.
 Only in that way can you benefit from the notes most.

 # Advantages of Taking Notes for TODO Tasks

 Why should I take notes for my TODO tasks?
 Isn't it enough to just finish the task in any way I want?
 After all, the most important thing is that I've completed the task, right?
 Well, maybe, but if you don't take notes for those tasks, you may miss something.
 There are some clear benefits to taking notes for TODO tasks, to name a few:

 1. You may encounter similar problems in the future.
-When that happens, you can refer to the current notes as a problem-solving template.
+When that happens, you can refer to the current note as a problem-solving template.
 2. You may find some of those notes useful in the future, even if you won't encounter similar problems again.
 For example, when solving the problem, you may learn some knowledge about CPU.
 You can just note them down.
 When you want to look up something you've learned about CPU several months later, you can search for "CPU" in the notes, and voila!
 That knowledge, along with the context - the slowness bug - pops up in front of you.
 Context-aware resources can help you learn more quickly and deeply.
 3. The notes can guide you through solving the problem.
 This is the **MOST IMPORTANT** reason why you should take notes for your TODO task.
 As an old saying goes: